ibm-cloud-docs/sap/sap-faq.md

 High availability for SAP can be achieved for:
 - SAP NetWeaver High Availability
 - SAP HANA High Availability
-- SAP anyDB High Availability (for example, IBM Db2, MS SQL etc.)
+- SAP AnyDB High Availability (for example, IBM Db2, MS SQL etc.)

 You can set up high availability at either the:
 - SAP Technical Application layer (for example, system replication, system clustering)